hadim/docker-wordpress/README.md

 # Docker Image for Wordpress

-This instructions works for Centos 7 but any Linux system with Docker installed should work too.
+This instructions works for CentOS 7 but any Linux system with Docker installed should work too.

 ## Features